Park Hill South High School: Extracurricular activities

 The band, jazz band, orchestra, and choir programs at Park Hill South regularly receive first division (superior) ratings at state, regional, and national contests.
 In 2010, the Symphonic Band, under the direction of Dr. Craig Miller, performed at the Missouri Music Educators Association conference at Tan-Tar-A Resort in Osage Beach, Missouri.
 In 2011, the A Cappella Choir, under the direction of Elizabeth Brockhoff, and the Symphonic Orchestra, under the direction of Valerie Bell, performed at the same conference.
 Also in 2011, the Symphonic Band and Symphonic Orchestra traveled to New York City, New York to perform at the National Band and Orchestra Festival at Carnegie Hall under the conductors Dr Craig Miller and Valerie Bell.
 Both groups received first division (superior) ratings.
 In 2011 Valerie Bell retired and Diane Markley became the new director of the orchestral music program.
 In January 2013, the Symphonic Orchestra, under the direction of Diane Markley, once again performed at the Missouri Music Educators Association conference.
 The performance was described as a wonderfully musical performance of an excellent selection of music.

 In 2011, the Park Hill South Scholar Bowl team qualified for the Missouri State High School Activities Association state championship tournament.
 The Park Hill South Scholar Bowl team was the first Scholar Bowl team from the Park Hill School District to qualify for the state tournament.
 The team placed third.
 The Scholar Bowl team also qualified to compete in the National Academic Quiz Tournaments High School National Championship, held in Atlanta, Georgia.
 They finished the first day of competition with a record of four wins and six losses, therefore not qualifying to compete in the second day of competition.

+In 2022, the theatre department had placed 4th place in finals for their one-act Elephant’s Graveyard at Missouri State High School Activities Association’ state tournament.

+In 2023, the theatre department had placed 1st place in finals for their one-act Medea at Missouri State High School Activities Association’ state tournament.